-- Leaders will be able to show that they are aware of the risks and potential dangers associated with paddling on moving water, and the position that should be adopted if swimming in fast-moving water. - Leaders will show they have an understanding of solutions to common problems that they may encounter whilst paddling on moving water. - Leaders should demonstrate dynamic risk assessments for themselves and the group.
+- Leaders will be able to show they are aware of the risks and potential dangers associated with travelling in tidal or non-tidal environments. - Leaders will show they have an understanding of simple solutions to common problems that they may encounter, whilst paddling in moderate conditions. - Leaders should demonstrate dynamic risk assessments for themselves and the group. - Leaders carry and can use a VHF radio. - Leaders to carry additional methods of attracting attention (minimum of 2) such as Personal Location Beacon, Flares, LED Flares and mobile phone.